Privacy Protection via Joint Real and Reactive Load Shaping in Smart Grids: Problem Formulation

 \subsection{Constraints}

-We can organize the constraints into three categories: Appliance power constraints, power balance constraints, and battery/capacitor constraints.
-All three categories include additional constraints to account for reactive power which are absent in most LS-based privacy preservation studies in the literature.
+We can divide the constraints into three categories: (i) appliance power constraints, (ii) power balance constraints, and (iii) battery/capacitor constraints.
+All three categories have additional constraints to account for when compared to the classical LS-based privacy preservation studies in the literature due to the inclusion of reactive power.